 For example, a product candidate may be eligible for designation as a Breakthrough Therapy if the drug is intended, alone or in combination with one or more other drugs, to treat a serious or life-threatening condition and preliminary clinical evidence indicates that the product candidate may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints.
 Although Breakthrough Therapy designation or access to any other expedited program may expedite the development or approval process, it does not change the standards for approval.
 If we apply for Breakthrough Therapy designation or any other expedited program for our product candidates, the FDA may determine that our proposed target indication or other aspects of our clinical development plans do not qualify for such expedited program.
-For example, we believe that istaroxime may fulfill an unmet medical need in early and more severe cardiogenic shock based on the profile observed in prior phase 2 clinical studies in AHF and early cardiogenic shock, in which increases in SBP as well as improvements in cardiac function were observed suggesting that istaroxime could potentially contribute to the clinical improvement of select patients in cardiogenic shock due to heart failure.
-However, the FDA may not agree with our assessment, and we may not be able to obtain Breakthrough Therapy designation.

 Even if we are successful in obtaining a Breakthrough Therapy designation or access to any other expedited program, we may not experience faster development timelines or achieve faster review or approval compared to conventional FDA procedures.
 Access to an expedited program may also be withdrawn by the FDA if it believes that the designation is no longer supported by data from our clinical development program.
 Additionally, qualification for any expedited program does not ensure that we will ultimately obtain regulatory approval for such product candidate.